 To be consistent with national training standards and to ensure sufficient faculty members to advise and mentor students, a limited number of applicants will be admitted into the program each year.
 As a result, admission is competitive.
 Applicants are required to interview with an admissions committee.
 Prior to participating in the campus interview, applicants must interview a school psychologist.
 The list of questions to ask during the school psychologist interview as well as other information about the program can be found on the program website.
-For more information or to ask questions, contact Wendy Cochrane, Program Director, wendy.cochrane@utoledo.edu 419-530-2013 or Sue Martin, Department Secretary, smartin@utnet.utoledo.edu, 419-530-2718.
+For more information or to ask questions, contact Jennifer L. Reynolds, Program Director, jennifer.reynolds@utoledo.edu (419-530-4301) or Sue Martin, Department Secretary, smartin@utnet.utoledo.edu, 419-530-2718.

-The complete program includes approximately 79 credits, a two-semester pre-practica experience during the first year, a twosemester practica experience during the second year, and a 9-month, full-time internship (minimum of 1200 clock hours) in a school setting completed during the third year.
-Students earn a master of arts (M.A.) after completing a minimum of 32 hours of coursework and 100 pre-practica experience hours.
+The complete program includes approximately 76 credits, a two-semester pre-practica experience during the first year, a two-semester practica experience during the second year, and a 9-month, full-time internship (minimum of 1200 clock hours) in a school setting completed during the third year.
+Students earn a master of arts (M.A.) after completing a minimum of 30 hours of coursework and 100 pre-practica experience hours.
 The education specialist (Ed.S.) degree is earned after completion of the remaining coursework, practica experience and internship.

-Program of study for the masters of arts: school psychology
+Program of study for the combined masters of arts and education specialist degrees: school psychology

-- HSHS 6000 Statistics and Research for HSHS Professions - SPSY 5060 Prepractica in School Psychology - SPSY 5030 Role and Function of School Psych - EDP 5330 Behavior Management - SPSY 5040 Legal and Ethical Issues in School Psychology
+Year 1 Fall

-- SPSY 5060 Prepractica in School Psychology
+SPSY 5060 Prepractica in School Psychology

-- SPSY 5300 Psychoed Assessment & Intervention I
+- SPSY 5030 Role and Function of School Psychologist - SPSY 5300 Psychoed Assessment & Intervention I - EDP 5330 Behavior Management

-- SPSY 6260 Developmental Child Psychopathology or

-- EDP 5210 Child Development
+- SPSY 5060 Prepractica in School Psychology - SPSY 5170 Consultation I - SPSY 6260 Developmental Child Psychopathology - EDP 5/7240 Applied Child & Adolescent Development

-- SPSY 5170 Consultation I